Stock futures, oil rise as Iran sanctions take effect

 China proposed retaliatory tariffs on $60 billion worth of U.S. goods ranging from liquefied natural gas (LNG) to some aircraft on Friday, following a proposal by the Trump administration for a higher 25 percent tariff on $200 billion worth of Chinese imports.

-In Asian market trading on Tuesday, China’s Shanghai Composite rose over 1.43 percent and Japan’s Nikkei finished the day up 0.7 percent.
+In Asian market trading on Tuesday, China’s Shanghai Composite rose over 2.7 percent, the biggest gain since May 2016.

 FOX Business’ Leia Klingel contributed to this article.